(See also Overview of Inflammatory Bowel Disease.)

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

-American College of Gastroenterology: Guidelines for the management of ulcerative colitis in adults
+American College of Gastroenterology: Guidelines for the management of Crohn disease in adults